From Canada to Portugal

 Tactical discipline is everything.
 I’m learning how to move off the ball, read the game, and make the right decisions in high-pressure situations.

 Positioning and awareness matter more than just skill.
-You can be the most technically gifted player, but if you don’t know where to be at the right time, you won’t survive in this environment.
+You can be the most technically gifted player, but if you don’t know where to be at the right time, you will struggle.

 Every day, I’m being pushed to think faster, move smarter, and execute with precision—things I never truly experienced in Canada.